Carl Sigman: Early life

-Born in Crown Heights, Brooklyn, New York to a Jewish-American family, Sigman graduated from law school and passed his bar exams to practice in the state of New York.
-Instead of law, encouraged by his friend Johnny Mercer, he embarked on a songwriting career, that saw him become one of the most prominent and successful songwriters in American music history.
+Born in Crown Heights, Brooklyn, New York, to a Jewish-American family, Sigman graduated from law school and passed his bar exams to practice in the state of New York.
+Instead of law, encouraged by his friend Johnny Mercer, he embarked on a songwriting career.
+He become one of the most prominent and successful songwriters in American music history.
 He was awarded the Bronze Star for his efforts in Africa, during World War II.

 Career

-Although Sigman wrote many song melodies, he was primarily a lyricist who collaborated with songwriters such as Bob Hilliard, Bob Russell, Jimmy van Heusen, and Duke Ellington.
+Although Sigman wrote many song melodies, he was primarily a lyricist.
+He collaborated with songwriters such as Bob Hilliard, Bob Russell, Jimmy van Heusen, and Duke Ellington.

 He also wrote English language lyrics to many songs which were originally composed in other languages, such as "Answer Me", "Till", "The Day the Rains Came", "You're My World", and "What Now My Love?".
 During the big band era, Sigman composed works used by top band leaders such as Glenn Miller and Guy Lombardo.
 These included "Pennsylvania 6-5000".
 His songs were also hits for individual singers.
 Some of the best-known are "My Heart Cries for You", which was recorded by three different artists in 1951: Dinah Shore, Guy Mitchell and Vic Damone.
-Two years later, Sigman's song "Ebb Tide" was a hit for Frank Chacksfield; and was a Top 10 Billboard chart hit in 1965 for the Righteous Brothers. and was also recorded by Frank Sinatra, Ella Fitzgerald, the Platters and hundreds of others.
+Two years later, Sigman's song "Ebb Tide" was a hit for Frank Chacksfield; and was a Top 10 Billboard chart hit in 1965 for the Righteous Brothers.
+It was also recorded by Frank Sinatra, Ella Fitzgerald, the Platters and hundreds of others.

-Tommy Edwards scored a #1 in 1958 with "It's All in the Game", with lyrics by Sigman set to music the future Vice President Charles Gates Dawes had composed in 1912.
+Tommy Edwards scored a No. 1 in 1958 with "It's All in the Game", with lyrics by Sigman set to music the future Vice President Charles Gates Dawes had composed in 1912.
 He is most widely remembered for writing the lyrics for "Where Do I Begin", the theme song for Love Story.
 Love Story went on to become the top grossing U.S. film of 1970 and the song became a hit for Andy Williams.